paulgiuliano/aldl-pi/README.md

     echo 'blacklist ftdi_sio' > /etc/modprobe.d/ftdi.conf
     rmmod ftdi_sio

 Now we can build it, and install it in one shot.
-This will also create a configuration directory in `/etc/aldl`, and install some default configurations.
+This will also create a configuration directory in `/etc/aldl-pi`, and install some default configurations.

     sudo make install

 Read over the notes briefly to ensure that the installation went alright.

-That’s pretty much it, it should run as-is with the `aldl.conf` and `datalogger.conf` files which are installed.
+That’s pretty much it, it should run as-is with the `aldl-pi.conf` and `datalogger.conf` files which are installed.

-Note that if your goal is to expand beyond the LT1 configuration, these files should be edited and the `sudo make install` command run again in order to update the `etc/aldl` folder. (see more information on this below in *Configuration*)
+Note that if your goal is to expand beyond the LT1 configuration, these files should be edited and the `sudo make install` command run again in order to update the `etc/aldl-pi` folder. (see more information on this below in *Configuration*)

 ### Make a link to the log directory
 Make a nice convenient link to the log directory, so you can access your logs more easily: